Mina Cheon

-Mina Cheon (born 1973) is a Korean American new media artist, scholar, and educator.
-Since 1997, she has been living between Baltimore, New York, and Seoul.
+Mina Cheon (born 1973) is a Korean American new media artist and scholar, producer and curator of cultural projects.
+Since 1997, she has lived between Baltimore, New York, and Seoul.
+MJ Standup Korean is the comedic stage name of Mina Cheon, a prominent Korean-American "Polipop" (Political Pop) artist, professor, and scholar based in New York.

 Personal life and education

 Cheon was born in Seoul, South Korea.
 Being the daughter of a South Korean diplomat and cultural attache, she grew up in the cities of Seoul, New York, Copenhagen, and Ottawa.

 She received a BFA in painting from Ewha Womans University in Seoul, an MFA in painting from Hoffberger School of Painting, Maryland Institute College of Art (MICA), an MFA in imaging digital arts from University of Maryland, Baltimore County (UMBC). and a PhD in philosophy of media and communications from the European Graduate School, European University for Interdisciplinary Studies, Switzerland in 2008.

-She is currently on the faculty of Maryland Institute College of Art.
-She is married to architect Gabriel Kroiz.
-After marrying, Cheon converted to Judaism.
-They have two children.
+She is a professor emerita of the Maryland Institute College of Art.

 Teaching

-One of Cheon's educational contributions has been the international art program and exchange that she has led with architect, Gabriel Kroiz, and between American and Korean art, architecture, and design students.
+One of Cheon's educational contributions has been the international art program and exchange that she has led for American and Korean art, architecture, and design faculty and students.
 She has directed international art education since 2004, working with universities in Seoul such as Hongik University, Korea National University of Arts, and with Ewha Womans University in 2010, taking students from Maryland Institute College of Art (MICA) and Morgan State University to South Korea.
 Cheon expanded her teaching horizons from just art to teaching in the departments of Foundation; Art History; Language, Literature, and Culture; and Interactive Media.
 She was also the founder and director of the summer study abroad program MICA Korea that was held each summer in Seoul, Korea between 2004 and 2007.